AndrewMcSwain/pmOS-writings/Readme.md

 ## Aesthetic Design:

 Aesthetic design must consider both the image and the story.
-It must find metaphors, as well ss sensorial and conceptual associations, that are suitable for the product.
+It must find metaphors, as well as sensorial and conceptual associations, that are suitable for the concept.

-WHAT: *Aesthetic Design is more than just making it look pleasing and legible.* The visual identity of the brand and it's products gives a sense of coherent personhood to them both.
-Almost all brands(excepting most linux distros) have spent a lot of time and effort on creating allegorical references to their user-product-brand relaionship chain.
+WHAT: *Aesthetic Design is more than just making something look pleasing and legible.* The visual identity of the brand and its products gives a sense of coherent personhood to both of the aforementiomed categories.
+Almost all brands have spent a considerable amount of time and effort creating allegorical references to their user-product-brand relaionship chain.

 *key words: textures, mythos, allegory, reference, moodboard*